 Other credit cards that can help make your year abroad more affordable, either through signup bonuses, travel rewards and other benefits include:

 How it Could Help: Cardholders get 2x the miles back on all purchases.
 They also get 5% miles back to use toward their next redemption every time they redeem.
-Plus, the card currently touts a signup bonus that give 50,000 bonus miles (the equivalent of a $500 travel statement credit) to new cardholders who spend $3,000 in the first 90 days of having the account.
+Plus, the card currently touts a signup bonus that give 70,000 bonus miles after spending $5,000 on purchases in the first 90 days of having the account.

 At publishing time, the Discover it Secured, American Express Platinum, Barclaycard Arrival Plus World Elite MasterCard and Capital One Venture Rewards credit cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply for and ultimately sign up for any of these cards.
 However, this relationship does not result in any preferential editorial treatment.